 \$a or pe.entry_point == 0x1000

 You would expect the rule to match in this case if the file contains the string, even if it isn't a PE file.
 That's exactly how YARA behaves.
-The logic is simple: any arithmetic, comparison, or boolean operation will result in an undefined value if one of its operands is undefined, except for OR operations where an undefined operand is interpreted as a False.
+The logic is as follows: